 Foresight’s Great Myth – “It is Rarely Worth Doing as It Is So Often Wrong”

-Recall that foresight has three core practice types, Learning and the Three Ps.
+Recall that foresight has four core practice types, Learning and the Three Ps.
 Learning involves accurately uncovering the past and present state of the relevant problem environment.
 Of the Three Ps, the first, probable futures, is about forecasting and prediction, and protection from predictable risks (intelligence, risk management).
 The second is about uncovering possible futures (alternatives, scenarios, experiments, wildcards).
 The third is about exploring preferable futures (strategies, plans, surveys, visions, agendas, competitive intelligence).

 It is alternately amusing, enlightening, and sobering to read such books.
-Amusing to see how wrong we can be, enlightening to realize how much we can improve, and sobering to realize how much suffering that bad prediction and risk management, poor exploration of possibilities, and limited understanding of preferences (our teams, our customers and our competitors) have caused to individuals, organizations and societies over the centuries.
+Amusing to see how wrong we can be, enlightening to realize how much we can improve, and sobering to realize how much suffering that poor learning, bad prediction and risk management, poor exploration of possibilities, and inadequate understanding and visualization of preferences (our teams, our customers and our competitors) have caused to individuals, organizations and societies over the centuries.

-In foresight practice too, there are a large number of unique ways to fail, and only a few proven and well-balanced ways to reliably succeed.
-For example, with respect to probable foresight, ignoring the other three core foresight skills for a moment, consider how easily we can fail by forecasting or predicting without good knowledge or proper models of the system in question.
+With respect to probable foresight, ignoring the other three core foresight skills for a moment, consider how easily we can fail by forecasting or predicting without good knowledge or proper models of the system in question.
 We can fail by straying into fields where we have developed inadequate conceptual expertise.
 We can fail by predicting from a position of known or unconscious bias.
 We can fail by neglecting to subject our forecasts and predictions to intense criticism from an appropriately skilled and cognitively diverse crowd.
 We can fail by forecasting or predicting only infrequently, thus never learning accuracy and conservatism.
 We’ll discuss these and other practice traps throughout this Guide, and in a summary form in Chapter 12 (Visions and Challenges in Foresight Practice).